Skip to main content

 What is an Ombudsman?

-Long Term Care Ombudsmen are advocates for residents of skilled Nursing and Assisted Living Facilities.
-They work to resolve problems and improve the care of individual residents, while working to bring about change at the local, state, and national levels to improve care.
+Ombudsmen are advocates for residents of Skilled Nursing, Assisted Living, Adult Homes, and other long-term care facilities.
+They work to resolve problems and improve the care of individual residents while working to bring about change at the local, state, and national levels to improve overall care.

-Ombudsmen Volunteers are certified by the NY State Office for the Aging.
+Ombudsmen Volunteers are certified by the NY State Office of the State Long Term Care Ombudsman.
 All services are confidential and free of charge.

 The Herkimer/Madison/Oneida/Otsego County Ombudsman Program is administered through the Resource Center for Independent Living (RCIL).